Barcelona On A Budget

 Cinema

 For the tired traveller who wants nothing more than to kick back in front of a film, Monday night is movie night.
 Many of Barcelona's cinemas offer two-for-one deals on a Monday night.
 Be careful to avoid dubbed films and head for the original language cinemas.
-The Icaria near Port Vell offers an impressive array of films, all screened in their original language.
+The Icària near Port Vell offers an impressive array of films, all screened in their original language.
 It is also conveniently situated next to a supermarket - a perfect pit-stop for an affordable alternative to the cinema's overpriced snacks.

-(inside the Centre de la Vila shopping centre)
+El Centre de la Vila

 Metro: Ciutadella Vila Olímpica (Yellow Line, L4)

-Website: Yelmo Cines Icaria
+Website: Yelmo Cines Icària

 Low Cost Accommodation

 If you are on a budget then consider a hostal rather than a hotel.
 A hostal is not a youth hostel, it's more like a small privately-owned hotel and you typically could save around 30% for your accommodation in comparison to a hotel with similar facilities.
-To find out more read our article on The difference between a hostal , hotel and a pension.
+To find out more read our article on The difference between a hostal , hotel and a pension.If you are visiting Barcelona as a group or family then apartment rentals tend to work out cheaper than hotels.
+It may not be something you've considered however you can read more on the following page: Barcelona Apartment Rentals